paraspathak/Chelsea_FC_News/README.md

 # Chelsea-FC-News
-Get email of current headlines about Chelsea Fc in your email daily
+Get email of current headlines hyperlinked with the corresponding articles about Chelsea FC in your email daily

 Make Sure you have the required dependicies:
 1) Python 3